Stoner's wife, Edith, in "Stoner" by John Williams, goes through a phase of embodying this trope perfectly.

 Mrs. Coulter in The Golden Compass.
 She puts on a friendly, trustworthy front, when in reality she's one of the leaders of an organization that kidnaps young children and surgically removes their souls.

-In Death: Allika Straffo from Innocent In Death is either Type A or Type C. That's because she knows her daughter Rayleen Straffo killed her baby brother Trevor.
+In Death: Allika Straffo from Innocent In Death is either Depressed or Unstable.
+That's because she knows her daughter Rayleen Straffo killed her baby brother Trevor.
 She tries to act like everything's fine and okay, because she's afraid of Rayleen and what she might do.

 The Irish short story "An Beann Og" (The Young Woman) follows a mother of two who politely smiles to anyone she sees and greets them kindly.
 She seems perfectly happy as she gets herself tidied up for her husband coming home for dinner but the last line of the story says she feels a small tremble of despair at the thought of her husband.

-Stargirl, of all people has a tendency to become a type A when she's sad.
+The titular character of Stargirl, of all people has a tendency to become Depressed when she's sad.
+She is normally an upbeat Blithe Spirit.

-Angela Wexler has given up her dreams and ambitions to fulfill her social climbing mother's wishes, making her a Type A with a bit of Type C, as she vents her frustration by setting bombs, including one aimed at herself.
+Angela Wexler has given up her dreams and ambitions to fulfill her social climbing mother's wishes, making her Depressed with a bit of Unstability, as she vents her frustration by setting bombs, including one aimed at herself.

-Flora Baumbach is a pure Type A who smiles constantly to hide the pain from her husband leaving her and her daughter dying.
+Flora Baumbach is purely Depressed who smiles constantly to hide the pain from her husband leaving her and her daughter dying.

 Elin from Of Fear and Faith is a genuinely happy person for the most part, but she hides severe and traumatizing personal scars behind her cheerful smile and refuses to show anyone else that she's in pain.

-Amy Elliot-Dunne in Gone Girl is a Type A, having always resented the pressure her parents put on her to be the "Amazing Amy" of their books.
+Amy Elliot-Dunne in Gone Girl is Depressed, having always resented the pressure her parents put on her to be the "Amazing Amy" of their books.
 Her increasingly unhappy marriage to Nick later on only made the pressure worse.
-It eventually turned her into The Sociopath and a textbook example of Type C.
+It eventually turned her into The Sociopath and a textbook example of the Unstable.

-The title character in Edward Arlington Robinson's poem "Richard Cory" is a male Stepford Smiler whose secret unhappiness isn't revealed until the last lines: "And Richard Cory, one calm summer's night,/Went home and put a bullet through his head."
+The title character in Edward Arlington Robinson's poem "Richard Cory" is a male Stepford Smiler, a rich, elegant, successful man who is envied by everyone around him.
+His secret unhappiness isn't revealed until the last lines: "And Richard Cory, one calm summer's night / Went home and put a bullet through his head."

-Many of the characters in Edward Bloor's novel Tangerine definitely fit this trope.
+Many of the characters in Tangerine fit this trope.
 The three most glaring examples are Joey, Erik, and Paul.
-In fact, Erik may even be the king of this trope.
+Erik is probably the king of this trope.

-The genuine people in this book are found by exiting suburbia (achieved by the middle school getting sucked into hell a sinkhole and the kids being spread out) and rubbing elbows with tangerine farmers and other 'real' people.
+The genuine people in this book are found by exiting suburbia (achieved by the middle school getting sucked into hell a sinkhole and the kids being spread out) and rubbing elbows with tangerine farmers like Luis Cruz, and other "real" people.

-David Foster Wallace's short story "Girl with Curious Hair" is narrated by a mixture of Type B and Type C. One of the narrator's "punkrocker friends" tries to emotionally engage with him while high on acid and is deeply disturbed upon realizing that there is nothing behind the mask.
+David Foster Wallace's short story "Girl with Curious Hair" is narrated by a mixture of Empty and Unstable.
+One of the narrator's "punkrocker friends" tries to emotionally engage with him while high on acid and is deeply disturbed upon realizing that there is nothing behind the mask.

-Xenophilius Lovegood puts on a Type A act in Harry Potter and the Deathly Hallows when Harry, Ron, and Hermione come to his house.
-He pretends that everything is well and good and that Luna herself is only out getting ingredients for soup when he's actually been depressed and afraid because the Death Eaters have Luna and have threatened to kill her unless he captures Harry Potter for them, which is just the thing he's attempting to do.
+Xenophilius Lovegood tries to conceal Depression in Harry Potter and the Deathly Hallows when Harry, Ron, and Hermione come to his house.
+He pretends that everything is well and good and that Luna herself is only out getting ingredients for soup when he's actually been afraid because the Death Eaters have Luna and have threatened to kill her unless he captures Harry Potter for them, which is just the thing he's attempting to do.

 Albus Dumbledore, best shown in Harry Potter and the Philosopher's Stone when he lies about seeing himself holding a pair of socks in the Mirror of Erised (an artifact which reveals a person's deepest desire).

-Frank Chalmers in Red Mars is somewhere between a type A and type B. Coming from a poor family, he's almost entirely consumed by his ambition to succeed.
-At one point he looks at his life and realizes that all of it is an facade created to impress his superiors, and that he doesn't really have a self.
+Frank Chalmers in Red Mars is somewhere between Depressed and Empty.
+Coming from a poor family, he's almost entirely consumed by his ambition to succeed.
+At one point he looks at his life and realizes that all of it is a facade created to impress his superiors, and that he doesn't really have a self.

 Discworld serial killer Carcer is deceptively cheerful and innocent-looking, with his smile putting people off guard...until they look in his eyes and see the monster behind the mask.
 But of course then you've taken your eyes off his hands, and at least one of them is holding a knife by now.
 He's the kind of guy who would murder a man for a loaf of bread and then stand over the corpse saying 'Who, me, guvnor?' and almost convincing you.

-Harold Lauder from The Stand becomes a Type C after he finds Fran's diary and goes crazy.
+Harold Lauder from The Stand becomes Unstable after he finds Fran's diary and goes crazy.
 He then starts smiling to hide the fact that he hates pretty much everyone, including himself.
 Another character later notes that when Harold is not smiling, he looks insane.

 In Luke Skywalker and the Shadows of Mindor, Luke is subjected to a terrible vision of what it's like to live through the heat death of the universe; when he comes out of it he's... different.
 He becomes nihilistic and depressed, believing that love and friendship are just tools people use to manipulate each other, and that it's pointless to save anyone.
 However, he's still Luke Skywalker, and he makes the conscious decision to act exactly like he did back when he still thought life had value and meaning, in the hopes of Becoming the Mask, longing to believe the happy lies again.
 Eventually he does get out of that mindset.